Last Updated on: 20th October 2023, 02:22 pm

 Molting takes a lot of energy and can be stressful for hermit crabs.
 During the process, a hermit crab will need water and nutrients.

 A hermit crab can’t move while its new exoskeleton hardens.
 For this reason, it’ll need a reserve of water and food it can access.

 Other signs of molting in hermit crabs include:

 - Weakness and lethargy.

 - Grey or ashy body, tips of legs, claws, and eye stalks turn white.

 - Gel limb or regenerating limbs.

 Aside from the problems discussed, a hermit crab may be stressed if left alone in its tank.

 Despite their name, hermit crabs live in colonies of up to 100.
-Without companionship, a hermit crab will grow lonely and upset, leading to bubbling.
+Without companionship, a hermit crab will grow lonely and distressed, leading to bubbling.

-By introducing other hermit crabs, any stress should dissipate.
+By introducing other hermit crabs, the stress should dissipate.